After opening an SRS account and accumulating funds inside, you’re beginning to wonder if there’s a way to best utilise them.

 Traditionally, investing in investment-linked policies (ILPs) means it provides both the protection you need and the investment returns that you expect.

-With 101-wrappers, or what we like to call investment-focused ILPs, you are investing your money through a policy that offers bonuses, death benefit, terminal illness benefit, and TPD benefits that you don’t get if you invest your money on your own.
+With 101-wrappers, or what we like to call investment-focused ILPs, you are investing your money through a policy that offers bonuses, death benefits, terminal illness benefits, and TPD benefits that you don’t get if you invest your money on your own.

 This means should anything happen to you during a market downturn, you receive the higher of your account value or the premiums you paid.